ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Administrator’s Manual.md

 Once a tablespace has been discarded using the ALTER TABLESPACE DISCARD statement, the objects in the tablespace become inaccessible, and the only action that can subsequently be performed on the tablespace is to DROP it.
 Therefore, this statement should be used with caution.

-In the following example, the memory tablespace USER_MEM_TBS is created and then, assuming that the checkpoint images for this tablespace have been deleted.
+In the following example, the memory tablespace USER_MEM_TBS is created and then, assuming that the checkpoint image files for this tablespace have been deleted.
 Altibase can be started up with the remaining tablespaces after the tablespace is discarded.

 First, create a memory tablespace, as shown below: